sascha432/hass_mqtt_raid_status/README.md

 ## Automation Alarm

-To trigger any alarm if the raid fails, you can add an automation if the state of the sensor changes from `Clean` or `Active` to another state.
-Other states might be `Degraded`, `Resync`, `Rebuild`, ...
-Check the mdadm man page for more details
+To trigger any alarm if the raid fails, you can add an automation if the state of the sensor changes from `Clean` or `Active` to another state

+### Other States Observed

+- Degraded mirrored raid during rebuild `Clean,degraded,recovering`
+- Degraded mirrored raid with missing drive `Clean,degraded`